 How To Spot A Crypto Pump And Dump

-People have used pump-and-dump schemes in the traditional finance world for many years.
-This particular fraud scheme typically used to happen in the stock market.
 How?
 First, a small group of investors would buy a company's shares worth very little in price.
 This would cause the shares to suddenly go up in price.

 Afterwards, they would pay boiler rooms or call centre staff, like in the movie The Wolf of Wall Street, to call other potential investors to persuade them to buy the stock.
 These people tricked the other investors by saying the stock was about to go up in price fast.

-Once enough people had bought the stock, and the price had gone up enough, the initial investors sold their shares quickly, causing the price to drop and the other investors to make huge losses.
+Once enough people had bought the stock and the price had gone up enough, the initial investors sold their shares quickly, causing the price to drop and the other investors to make huge losses.

 Pump-and-dump schemes and projects have found their way into the cryptocurrency world, but instead of using call centres, they are done by spreading hype and misleading information about a coin or token on social media.